firethreexyz/firethree-protocol/README.md

   <h1>Firethree</h1>
 </div>

-Create your own Solana dApp with collection, storage, analytics with this protocol. storaged by @GenesysGo!
+The official firethree.
+Create your own solona dApp and build on the best of SocialFI products!
+Powered By @GenesysGO and @pyth!

+**collection, documents, storage, analytics, vaults**

 ### Docs
 https://firethreexyz.github.io/firethree-protocol/